twosidefinance/monorepo/README.md

-This repository will have all the code for buffcat's new version of getting 1:1 derivatives of a token locked.
+This repository will have all the code for twoside's new version of getting 1:1 derivatives of a token locked.
 This includes -

 1. Website (Next.js & TypeScript)
 2. Ethereum Smart Contract (Solidity)